ZachOrr/m00se/README.md

 For now, you'll have to comment out the Redis and Github bits if you're not going to make use of them.

-## Adding a new method
+## Adding a new command

-To add a new method, add another entry in the commands dictionary.
-The entries should look like this

-	"method_name": {
-		"number_of_args": 1,
-		"username": True,
-		"text": "!method_name [the first arg] - Some info about what this does", "method": self.method_name,
-	},
+To add a new command or related group of commands, create a new python source file with an appropriate name in the `commands/` subdirectory, for example:

+    commands/
+        new_cmd.py
+        ...

+Import the `command` decorator from `decorators.py`

+    from decorators import command

+Then simply define your method and decorate it with options; the first parameter passed to your command will always be the instance of `Moose`; any other parameters passed will depend on the options you specify:

+    @command("new_cmd", number_of_args=0, text="new_cmd")
+    def new_cmd(moose):
+        # do stuff with moose

+    @command("uname_cmd", number_of_args=1, text="uname_cmd", username=True)
+    def uname_cmd(moose, username, args):
+        # do stuff with  moose, username, args

 `handle_message` will pass you the number of arguments you specify with `number_of_args`.
 If `number_of_args` is set to -1, you get passed a list of what the user passed in (split on spaces).
-If `username` is True, the first argument passed to your function will be a username of the user that called that function.
-The `text` section should be some helpful text about how your function works. `method` should be the method you define later on.
-An example method for this function would look like
+If `username` is True, the second argument passed to your function will be a username of the user that called that function.
+The `text` section should be some helpful text about how your function works.

-	def method_name(self, username, first_arg):
-		# do something
-		self.send_message("I did that thing!")

 ## To Do